dimitermusic/concert-api/README.md

 ## License
 This application is covered under the Apache 2.0 License

-## Testing Instructions
-There are no tests at this time.

 ## Questions
 If you have any questions, please visit my GitHub profile or email me using the links below: